andrewpanos/andrewpanos/README.md

 ### Hi there 👋
-My name is Andrew Panos, and I am a second-year student studying computer science at Northeastern University!
+My name is Andrew Panos, and I am a third-year student studying computer science at Northeastern University!
 My private GitHub repositories containing my past and current projects can be made public upon request.

 <!--